cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/azure_basics.md

 * [Using the {{< param cfy_console_name >}}](#cloudify-management-console)
 * [Using the {{< param cfy_cli_name >}}](#cloudify-cli)

+{{% note %}}
+Community version note - Some of the options described in the guide are not available in the community version management console (web UI).
+An example would be setting up secrets.
+You can still perform all of the functionality using the Cloudify CLI.
+{{% /note %}}

 ## Cloudify Management Console

 This section explains how to run the above described steps using the {{< param cfy_console_name >}}.